Cost of Goods Sold

 Demonstrate operational efficiency and profit margins to clients.

-Tracking COGS helps identify if production costs, storage costs, or variable costs are eating into profits.
+Tracking Cost of Goods Sold helps identify if production costs, storage costs, sales costs, or variable costs (like shipping costs) are eating into profits.
 Agencies that monitor this metric help clients spot trends, like rising distribution costs or excess inventory purchased, which may impact business expenses.
-Evaluating COGS in each accounting period also supports better decisions on inventory turnover and reduces tax liability.
+Evaluating COGS in each accounting period also supports better decisions on inventory turnover and reduces income tax liability.

 Accurate COGS reporting shows clients that operating costs are under control and highlights areas where profitability can improve—making agencies a key partner in driving smarter financial strategies.